sentient-io/llm-chatglm-training/README.md

     --fp16
 ```

-**If CUDA out of memory, try adjusting 1) Reducing batch size 2) Tweak quantization_bit to 8bit or 4bit
+*If CUDA out of memory, try adjusting 1) Reducing batch size 2) Tweak quantization_bit to 8bit or 4bit*

-**Please refer to ChatGLM Efficient Tuning [Wiki](https://github.com/hiyouga/ChatGLM-Efficient-Tuning/wiki) about the details of the arguments.
+*Please refer to ChatGLM Efficient Tuning [Wiki](https://github.com/hiyouga/ChatGLM-Efficient-Tuning/wiki) about the details of the arguments*

-**Checkpoint saved at `output_dir`, to export the fine-tuned ChatGLM-6B model and get the weights, look at step 6)
+*Checkpoint saved at `output_dir`, to export the fine-tuned ChatGLM-6B model and get the weights, look at step 6)*

 6. Export model